metrorailings/OwlBlog/content/posts/2022-week-14-insights.md

 Minnesota is experimenting a bit too much against Detroit, despite Detroit being objectively competent opponents.
 A play that was supposed to be a Dalvin Cook pass to the end zone ended up being a turnover.
 A fourth down attempt in their own territory ended up failing, and Detroit was able to convert that turnover into a touchdown shortly afterwards.

+Meanwhile, Detroit experiments with a fake punt and it works. spectacularly.
+It helps to have momentum while playing at home.

 ***

 ## Ravens @ Steelers